Return to other stuff page

 3) I will find a working key for your lock and have two copies made by a professional locksmith.
 (Or rekey all six locks for system cases.)

 1) Although I'm pretty confident that I have a key that will match your lock(s), there is a remote chance that I do not.
-If that is the case then I'll give you a $53 dollar refund and return your locks to you.
-(The difference is to cover my return shipping cost.)
+You do not need to pay me anything in advance.
+If I do not find a key for you then you only need to pay me $10 for return shipping.

 2) You will see a rectangular slot on each side of the ignition switch.
 Place small screwdriver or other tool into each slot to depress the plastic tangs that hold the ignition switch in place.
 You should then be able to push the ignition switch down.

-3) Remove the two bolts that hold the dash pad to the upper fork tree and push the ignition switch the remainder of the way out.
+3) Remove the two bolts (5mm Hex) that hold the dash pad to the upper fork tree and push the ignition switch the remainder of the way out.

 5) Remove the seat.